 The VATSIM Jordanian vACC (virtual Area Control Center) operates “by the book,” simulating air traffic operations in Jordan in the most professional and realistic manner on the VATSIM Network.

 Our motto is "what happens in Jordan, happens on VATSIM."
-JOvACC is headed by Faisal Aldur and supported extensively by CFI Captain Mohammad Malhas (as Pilot Training Director) and Zaid Kakish (as Deputy Director) and Maher Abaza as an Events Manger.
+JOvACC is headed by Maher Abaza and supported extensively by CFI Captain Mohammad Malhas (as Pilot Training Director) and Zaid Kakish (as Deputy Director) and Faisal Aldur as an ATC Training Director.

 JOvACC has spearheaded many new developments in Jordanian online aviation, bringing notice to itself by real world government officials in the country.
 Our goal is to ensure that all members on VATSIM who fly through Jordan not only have fun, but feel like they are taking part in more than a game: that they are in an accurate simulation of how things are really like in Jordan.

 JOvACC welcomes all members, Jordanian or not, to join this wonderful virtual area control center and learn how to fly and conduct ATC Services in Jordan.